CodeMan-Long/Nestjs-React/backend/README.md

 ```bash
 $ npm install
 ```
+Replace the values in .env.development with yours to run the app in development mode.
-Copy .env.development to .env and replace the values with yours.
+Copy .env.development to .env and replace the values with yours to run the app in production mode.

 ## Migration